27 Dec 2014

 Rust’s mutable references provide exclusive access to writable locations in memory.

-If we have x : &'a mut T
+If we have x : &'a mut T,

 then we know that the referred-to T

-cannot be read or modified except through dereferencing x
+cannot be read or modified except through dereferencing x.

-In other words, x
+In other words, x can have no aliases.

 This guarantee is